menardai/chromecast_vad/README.md

 # chromecast_vad
-Keras RNN implementation of a voice activity detector to control Chromecast device volume.
+A Keras implementation of a RNN voice activity detector to control Chromecast device volume.

+The model, a two layers bidirectional LSTM followed by a dense layer, takes a spectrogram as input and output a single value (speech or no speech).

+The client app connects to the chromecast device of your choice, waits for the music to start playing on this device and starts listening on the host computer.
+It listens for 2 seconds and sends the recorded audio data to a Flask web app for analysis.
+The web app sends the received audio data to the neural network for inference.
+Based on the prediction made by the neural network, the client app will decrease or increase the chromecast device's volume.

 ## Dependencies
 - [Pychromecast](https://github.com/balloob/pychromecast)